Defend free speech and individual liberty online.

 Facebook is running ads for the sale of hacked PayPal accounts

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

-It looks like is not properly vetting sponsored posts before running them online.
+It looks like Facebook is not properly vetting sponsored posts before running them online.
 Some of these sponsored posts may seem to be legitimate and provides a link to a valid page but sometimes, upon closer look, these sponsored posts contain links to questionable websites.

 Recently, users have discovered a link contained in a sponsored post.
-Upon clicking the post, it redirects to a webpage that sells hacked accounts.
-The website promoted by the sponsored post originated from and it charges differently depending on the amount of money present in the hacked account, according to security researcher Graham Cluely.
+Upon clicking the post, it redirects to a webpage that sells hacked PayPal accounts.
+The website promoted by the sponsored post originated from Russia and it charges differently depending on the amount of money present in the hacked account, according to security researcher Graham Cluely.

 source: Graham Cluely